naxelauk/abcgames-code-of-conduct/README.md

 ABC Games Code of Conduct
 =======================

 This repository holds the canonical version of the ABC Games Code of Conduct.
+CURRENTLY DRAFT STATUS.

  - A code of conduct for attendees and staff to read and follow
  - A set of procedures for organising staff to read and follow